-Pack n play are safe for sleep as long as all other guidelines are being followed – period.
-Whether you use it once in a while or every night for a period of time does not matter as long as you are following all other sleep safety guidelines already mentioned in this post.
+Pack n play are safe for sleep as long as all other safety guidelines are being followed – period.
+Whether you use it once in a while or every night does not matter as long as you are following all other sleep safety guidelines already mentioned here.

 You should however keep in mind that pack n plays are not meant to be used every single night, they are meant for travel and daytime play.
 With the added usage your pack n play may start showing signs of age quicker than expected.
 With this in mins, check for the structural integrity of your pack n play regularly to ensure the utmost safety of your baby.

 When should a baby stop sleeping in the pack n play bassinet?

 Most babies outgrow bassinets by the time they get to 3 or 4 months, or when they can roll over on their own.

 It also depends on the weight of the baby.
 The pack n play bassinet weight limit is 15 lbs.
 However, it is recommended that babies stop sleeping in the pack n play bassinet as they approach the weight limit and weight about 12 -13 pounds.
 At around this weight the baby becomes too heavy for a bassinet attached to a pack n play.